mt2017-tartu-shared-task/materials/three-final-steps.md

 The plan is to have a poster session for presenting projects.
 Some of you are also enrolled at NLP course this semester, so to be systematic we follow the same guidelines: https://docs.google.com/document/d/1a8b3Db85ns1hUgosBH5la0ZLDUcP32FaSiUE_Zhihf4.

 Generally speaking, it is up to you what to put on the poster.
 Feel free to reuse your reports and final README.md

 NB0!
-Forget about deadline tomorrow (see NB1)
+Forget about deadline tomorrow (see NB1) <br>
 NB1!
-The deadline for Step 1 and Step 2 is December 16, 06:00 AM.
+The deadline for Step 1 and Step 2 is December 16, 06:00 AM. <br>
 NB2!
 The poster session will be held on Wednesday, December 20 instead of lecture.
 Room number TBA.